latex3/babel/README.md

 ```
 25.9   (dev)
        * Option 'prepend' in transforms.
+       * Options 'pars' and 'nopars' in layout.
+       * \BabelFootnote always available.

 25.8   2025-04-29
        * The document 'lang' metadata, if provided, is used to set the